 Adding sweet potatoes to your garden or landscape provides many years of heat tolerant foliage and delicious edibles.
 Sweet potatoes are referred to as a ‘long crop’ because they take 3 to 5 months to produce, but this durable perennial is a good investment of your garden space.
 Did you know that the leaves of sweet potato plants are edible?
 Read on!

 Personally, I’ve always enjoyed a baked sweet potato with just a little butter and salt.
 They are so sweet all on their own, they really don’t need much else.
 Others prefer them sprinkled with brown sugar, or, in the Turkey Day favorite, covered with a layer of mini marshmallows.
-What I didn’t realize until recently, is just how easy sweet potatoes are to grow, especially in the hot summers that frequent the South Bay Area.
+What I didn’t realize until recently, is just how easy sweet potatoes are to grow, especially in the hot summers that frequent San Jose, California.

 Sweet potatoes v. yams

-Before we get too in-depth, let’s do away with the difference between sweet potatoes and yams.
+Before we get too in-depth, let's make sure we know the difference between sweet potatoes and yams.
 If you live in the U.S., you’ve probably never had a yam.
 Yams are from Africa and they can grow up to 6 feet in length and weigh in at as much as 150 pounds!
 Yams tend to be starchy and they need to be cooked before they are eaten, to get rid of toxins.
 Sweet potatoes (Ipomoea batatas) are an entirely different critter.
 Sweet potatoes are from tropical South America, they tend to be sweet, and are significantly smaller than yams.
 The whole sweet potato/yam confusion began in the U.S. because sweet potatoes have two different growth varieties: firm and soft.
 Firm sweet potatoes were sold first, then the softer variety arrived.
 To differentiate them from their firmer brethren, soft sweet potatoes were called yams.
 Nutritionally, sweet potatoes far surpass yams.
 If you are going to invest space, water, and time: grow sweet potatoes.
 Here’s how.